Get the latest, first

 Cluster logging, monitoring, and alerting are also critical to making sure that Kubernetes clusters are GDPR-compliant.
 FluentD, Prometheus, and Grafana are popular tools for collecting and visualizing logs from the Kubernetes cluster, allowing DevSecOps engineers to monitor the cluster for security incidents.

 Continuous compliance monitoring is another essential factor in being GDPR-compliant.
-Automated scanning of the Kubernetes cluster against Kubernetes security frameworks such as CIS Benchmark and PCI DSS can help to identify and remediate security misconfigurations.
+Automated scanning of the Kubernetes cluster against Kubernetes security frameworks such as CIS Benchmark and PCI DSS can help to identify and remediate security misconfiguration (read more on CIS tools).
 This, in turn, enables you to avoid data breaches, which can result in significant fines under GDPR.
 Being able to demonstrate that the cluster is GDPR-compliant is also important in the event of an audit.

 Conclusion